 As well as local buses, there are also numerous options for getting between cities and provinces.
 Depending on how much you want to pay, these can be the most comfortable option for traveling long distances with some offering wifi, toilets, and air-conditioning.

 Vietnam’s train network stretches from the north to the south of the country.
 Trains (xe lửa) can be a very economical option for the budget-conscious traveler, while also offering great views of the Vietnamese countryside.
 It can be a great way to experience travel with the locals.
 Their speed is dependent on how much you are willing to pay but overall they are a cheap option.
 They also have the added convenience of dropping you off towards the center of whichever city you visit, saving costs of transport when you arrive.

 Comfort levels can vary, especially as the infrastructure ages.
 This hampers the speed the trains travel and can make them very loud.
 There are however air-conditioned sleeping berths available for overnight travel, which can save on hotel costs while also getting you to your destination.

 With the elongated size and distance between the major cities, taking a plane (máy bay) is the fastest and most convenient option, and also the most expensive.
 There are a number of low-cost operators that connect the north to the south and elsewhere in the country.
-It can save you a lot of time, but you do miss out of the scenery that you would see traveling by bus or train – or even motorbike.
-Flights only serve the bigger cities, and so onward transport may be needed if you are going to somewhere smaller.
+It can save you a lot of time, but you do miss out on the scenery that you would see traveling by bus or train – or even motorbike.
+Flights only serve the bigger cities, and so onward transport may be needed if you are going to a smaller place.

 While airports can be a hassle to get to and from, Ho Chi Minh’s Tân Sơn Nhất International Airport is located right in the middle of the city, making it much more convenient.

 Don’t let the language barrier get in the way of your fun.
-Try out the Ling app to help you get where you need to go, saving you money along the way.
+Learn Vietnamese with the Ling app to help you get where you need to go, saving you money along the way.